 For the pros

-- Comfortable in most types of environments
+- You're comfortable in most types of alpine environments

 - Some level of technical skills